Redshift and Blueshift Explained - How We Know Disance to Far-Off Objects

 Now we know the redshift of a distant object, we can work out its speed.
 This is done using the formula:

-Now we know the speed the object is moving towards or away from us, we can further derive the distance using the Hubble relation.
+Now we know the speed at which the object is moving towards or away from us; we can further derive the distance using the Hubble relation.
 The Hubble relation is a (locally) linear correlation between the redshift of a galaxy and its distance from the Milky Way.

 Where v is the velocity and H0 is the Hubble constant.
 We can then solve this for d.

-Which is how we can calculate distance to an object given its redshift value.
+This is how we calculate the distance to an object, given its redshift value.

 Example Redshifts

-This post has 5 comment(s).
+This post has 6 comments.
 Why not join the discussion!